SitecoreSupport/Sitecore.Support.256440/readme.md

 # Sitecore.Support.256440
-ResolveMultilanguageSitecoreItemDictionaryPipelineStep can't resolve more than 10 languages Includes also the patch Sitecore.Support.227828.
+ResolveMultilanguageSitecoreItemDictionaryPipelineStep can't resolve more than 10 languages.

+Includes also the patch Sitecore.Support.227828.

 ## License